Quansight-Labs/quansight-labs-site/posts/2020/03/Spyder-4.md

 -->

 After more than three years in development and more than 5000 commits from 60 authors around the world, Spyder 4 finally saw the light on December 5, 2019!
-I decided to wait until now to make a formal announcement because shortly after the initial release, we found several critical performance issues and some regressions with respect to Spyder 3, most of which are fixed now in [version 4.1.2](https://github.com/spyder-ide/spyder/releases), released on April 3rd 2020.
+I decided to wait until now to write a blogpost about it because shortly after the initial release, we found several critical performance issues and some regressions with respect to Spyder 3, most of which are fixed now in [version 4.1.2](https://github.com/spyder-ide/spyder/releases), released on April 3rd 2020.

 <!-- TEASER_END -->